School of Architecture, Computing and Engineering

 PLUS EITHER

-• A Levels - grades CDD including a Mathematics at grade C and another subject in either Physics, Chemistry, Design Technology, Further Mathematics, Electronics, Computing, ICT or Engineering.
-Excluding General Studies or Critical Thinking
+• A Levels - grades BCC including a Mathematics and a Technology or Science-based subject (Excluding General Studies or Critical Thinking)

-• BTEC L3 Extended Diploma or OCR Cambridge L3 Technical Extended Diploma – grade MMP in an Engineering subject to include Mathematics
+• BTEC L3 Extended Diploma or OCR Cambridge L3 Technical Extended Diploma – grade DDM in a Technology or Science-based subject

-• BTEC L3 Diploma – grade DM in an Engineering subject to include Mathematics
+• BTEC L3 Diploma – grade D*D in a Technology or Science-based subject

-• Access to HE Diploma (60 credits) of which a minimum of 45 must be at Level 3 (80 UCAS point equivalence) in an Engineering subject to include Mathematics.
+• Access to HE Diploma (60 credits) of which a minimum of 45 must be at Level 3 (104 UCAS point equivalence) in a Mathematics, Technology or Science-based subject.

 Use the UCAS Tariff calculator to check your qualifications and points